 All public transport drivers have a duty to drive responsibly and to keep you safe.
 If their negligence or reckless driving has caused you to become injured, then you could make a compensation claim against the company they work for.

 For example, the taxi or bus you were in may have collided with another vehicle or obstacle because of their dangerous driving.

 Or, you may have been injured while on a bus because the drive pulled away too quickly before you had a chance to sit down.
 Accidents on buses are very common – especially when standing, as heavy breaking can cause you to fall over and hurt yourself.

-The first step to making a compensation claim is to speak to us for free on 0800 234 6438.
-We’ll never pressure you into starting a case when you call us – our main aim is to give you the advice you need.
+The first step to making a compensation claim is to speak to a trained legal adviser for free on 0800 234 6438.
+They’ll never pressure you into starting a case when you call – their main aim is to give you the advice you need.

-During your call with us, we’ll ask some questions about your road accident to get a better understanding of what happened.
-Then, we’ll tell you whether we think you can make a claim.
+During your call, the adviser will ask some questions about your road accident to get a better understanding of what happened.
+Then, they’ll tell you whether they think you can make a claim.

 After a free consultation, your solicitor will start to gather the evidence around your claim, so they can prove your injuries were caused by the negligence of another road user.
 They’ll then negotiate on your behalf, so that you can get the full amount of compensation you’re owed.

 We know that making a claim can feel daunting.
 We're here to help with that.
 When you submit your details, you'll be in safe hands.
 Our partner is National Accident Helpline – the UK's leading personal injury service.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
 National Accident Helpline may pay us a marketing fee if you decide to proceed with your case.